Will there be Any faith?

 9And he continued, "You have a fine way of setting aside the commands of God in order to observe your own traditions!"

 ).
+It was the beginning of a great "apostasy" or "falling away" from faith in God.
 As time went on, more and more excuses were found to not do what He says.
 And it is a fact that most churches have gone their own way, but it is all in the same general direction - away from the word of God.

 Blah, blah, let's get busy